Paper Filings to Avoid Scanning Delays with USCIS

 5. Presentation – Refrain from submitting evidence in photo albums, scrapbooks, binders, or greeting cards, as these cannot be efficiently scanned into the system.

-6. Document Folding – Do not fold documents; always keep them flat to ensure ease of scanning.
+6. Document Folding – Do not fold documents; always keep them flat to ensure easy scanning.

 7. Sticky Notes and Tab Dividers – Sticky notes and insertable tab dividers are not recommended as they can cause scanning issues.